Suspect in multiple Michigan slayings shoots self in head

 Craig added that police believe others might have been working with Brown, so the investigation continues.

-Wayne County prosecutors charged Brown with two counts of first-degree murder and other crimes in connection with the River Rouge incidents.
-U.S. Marshals also had been pursuing him.
+Wayne County prosecutors charged Brown with two counts of first-degree murder and other crimes in connection with the River Rouge incidents that left Dorian Patterson, 48, and Kimberly Green, 52, dead of multiple gunshot wounds.
+U.S. marshals also had been pursuing him.

+Brown had previously served 10 years in prison for manslaughter, according to court records.
+He had been charged with second-degree murder and five vehicle-related felonies in 2000 but pleaded guilty in January 2001 to fleeing and eluding a police officer.
+The other three charges, including the murder count, were dropped the next month.